-I have contributed to several ABRSM publications including Practical Musicianship in the areas playing by ear and transposition.
+He has contributed to several ABRSM publications including Practical Musicianship in the areas playing by ear and transposition.

 Eye for Ideas is a music publisher catering for those areas of the musical spectrum which can play a significant part in students’ development but for which the market may not be sufficiently rewarding to traditional providers.

-Hence the first book ‘Crazy Crotchets & Quirky Quavers!‘ is a series of wacky piano duets to inject fun into piano lessons in general, school concerts and recitals in particular.
+Hence the first book ‘Crazy Crotchets & Quirky Quavers!‘ is a series of wacky action piano duets to inject fun into piano lessons in general, school concerts and recitals in particular.

-for young composers (& their teachers) gives guidance to young composers on musical composition and provides supporting material for their teachers to help them.
+For Young Composers (& their teachers) gives guidance to young composers on musical composition and provides supporting material for their teachers to help them.

 Don’t LOOK at the Keys! is the first book in a series of three to show how to play the piano by touch, a massive boost to sight reading, encouraging pianists to read the music, feel for the notes and listen to the performance!